emoon/minifb/README.md

 Then open the file `build-web/index.html` in your browser to view the example index.

-The examples are build using the Emscripten flag `-sSINGLE_FILE`, which will coalesce the `.js` and `.wasm` files into a single `.js` file.
-If you build your own apps without the `-sSINGLE_FILE` flag, you can not simply open the `.html` file in the browser from disk.
-Instead, you need an HTTP server to serve the build output.
-The simplest solution for that is Python's `http.server` module:
+The examples are built with the Emscripten flag `-sSINGLE_FILE`, which merges the `.js` and `.wasm` output into a single `.js` file.
+Without that flag you cannot open the `.html` file from disk: the build output has to be served over HTTP.
+The simplest way is Python's `http.server` module:

 ```sh
 python3 -m http.server --directory build-web